buttergrillcorn/growing-wiki/SETUP.md

 - Run `doom sync && doom reload` to load new config

 **"No ID found for current entry"**
-- Press `SPC W i` to create an ID for the current heading/file
+- Press `SPC n i` to create an ID for the current heading/file

 **"Hugo build fails"**
 - Check `.site/public/` is gitignored (it is)